Preparing For A Tattoo – 14 Steps Not To Forget

 There is.
 While it might not always be as crucial as the care you take after getting your tattoo, smart pre-tattoo preparation can still make a big difference.

-In this article, we put together the most important steps you should take and things you should consider before stepping into the tattoo parlor.
+We’ve put together the most important steps you should take, and the top things to consider before even stepping foot into the tattoo shop

 How To Prepare For A Tattoo